-Quality-this is monitored by grade point average (GPA).
-To maintain eligibility for financial aid, students must stay in good academic standing by maintaining a 2.0 cumulative GPA and must have at least a 2.0 grade point average at the end of each semester on the scheduled credit hours attempted.
+Quality - this is monitored by grade point average (GPA).
+To maintain eligibility for financial aid, students must stay in good academic standing by maintaining a minimum 2.0 cumulative GPA.
 All periods of enrollment at WGTC are included when calculating GPA for SAP purposes.
 Grades for all attempts of repeated courses are included in the GPA calculation.
-Learning support grades, transfer credit, exemption exam credit, credit for previous experience, audited courses, and articulated credit are not included.
+Learning support grades, transfer credit, exemption exam credit, credit for previous experience, audited courses, W grades and articulated credit are exempt from the qualitative component.

-Quantity-this is monitored by evaluating the percentage of attempted credits in which passing grades are earned.
+Quantity - this is monitored by evaluating the percentage of attempted credits in which passing grades are earned.
+The minimum satisfactory completion rate is 66.6 percent.
 The completion rate is calculated by dividing the cumulative number of credit hours the student has successfully completed by the cumulative number of credit hours the student has attempted.
 All periods of enrollment at WGTC are included.
 All attempts of repeated courses are included in the completion rate.
 Learning Support classes and transfers of credit from other institutions are counted as credit hours attempted and earned in the calculation.
 Exemption exam credit, credit for previous experience, audited courses, and articulated credit are NOT included.
-The minimum satisfactory completion rate is 67 percent.
-Grades which are considered successful completions for financial aid SAP purposes are: A, B, C, D, or A, B, C, D from learning support classes.
-Courses in which the student received grades of F, F, W, WF or I are considered unsuccessful completions for financial aid SAP purposes.
+Grades which are considered successful completions for financial aid SAP purposes are: A, B, C, D, or A\, B\, C\, D\ from learning support classes.
+Courses in which the student received grades of F\, F, W, WF or I are considered unsuccessful completions for financial aid SAP purposes.

-Maximum Timeframe-the final component requires that students complete their program of study within 150 percent of the required credits of the program.
+Maximum Timeframe - the final component requires that students complete their program of study within one hundred fifty percent (150%) of the required credits of the program.
 For example, if you are in a program of study that requires 80 credits to graduate, you may receive funding for the first 120 credits attempted.
 All repeated units are included as attempted; therefore, each time a course is taken, the number of units will be included in the calculation of the 150 percent rule and academic progress.
 Transfer credit hours are also included in this calculation.
+Maximum timeframe resets for each major.

 SAP is monitored at the end of each semester.
-Students who do not meet progress requirements will be placed on financial aid warning and may become ineligible for financial aid after one additional semester.
+Students who do not meet progress requirements will be placed on financial aid warning and may become ineligible for financial aid after one (1) additional semester.